silvadanilo/ecto_command/README.md

 ## Validations

 All parameters are validated in order to instantiate the command structure.
-When you use `EctoCommand.Command` inside your module, three methods are added:
+When you use `EctoCommand` inside your module, three methods are added:

 - `changeset/2`
 - `new/2`